 Many keyboards, like this entry-level portable keyboard from Yamaha, come with 61 keys, or 17 fewer than on a full-sized piano — but the full-size keys still allow your kiddo to develop proper playing technique.
 Plus, it features a variety of sounds and functions that will delight little learners.
-A 3-step lesson program is included, and there are 100 preset songs.
+A Keys to Success lesson program is included, and there are 622 instrument sounds to browse.

 3. Casio Portable Keyboard